Could My Child Have Dyscalculia?

 How can RocketEd help?

-We offer specialist dyscalculia assessments to determine whether a diagnosis of dyscalculia is indicated.
+We offer dyscalculia assessments to determine whether a diagnosis of dyscalculia is indicated.
 Following assessment, we provide suggestions for parents and schools of ways to support learners with numeracy difficulties.
 Contact us to find out more.

 Previous